 So, what should a bridesmaid wear to a rehearsal dinner?
-A bridesmaid can essentially wear whatever she wants, within reason, and as long as the bride doesn’t assign a certain attire.
+A bridesmaid should wear something smart, comfortable, and casual to a rehearsal dinner.
+Her exact outfit can be what she likes, so long as the bride doesn’t assign a certain attire.
 What is deemed appropriate will also depend on the formality of the dinner; it could be casual, like a patterned mini dress, or it may require something more elegant like a cocktail dress.

 In reality, much depends on the rehearsal dinner.